YottaDB/YDBDoc/Plugins/ydbaim.rst

 Overview
 -----------

-All applications need metadata.
+Applications need metadata.
 By providing an API to manage metadata, and enable content-based access to data, the YottaDB AIM (Application Independent Metadata) plugin removes the need for each YottaDB application to create its own separate framework.

 .. _quickstart: